 We will provide harness and helmet for each day.
 If you are not used to this technical equipment your guide will ensure it is used in the correct manner.
 We are here to make your experience as safe and fun as possible.

 Please see the Kit List for a comprehensive list of what you will need to bring.

 Fully qualified, insured and experienced Mountain Instructor/Guide Helmet and harness for the duration of the course if you do not have your own Ropes and technical equipment Safety brief Action photos £10 per guided day donated to Nevis Landscape Partnership Kit list

 You will have to organise accommodation, food, personal equipment and insurance.

 For larger groups we can arrange extra guides at a corresponding cost.

 timing and meeting

 You will meet your instructor on the morning of your start date.
-Where possible we will try to meet you the night before but this is not always possible.
 Your instructor will be in contact the week before your start date to discuss final arrangements and the prevailing weather conditions.